oxor-io/workshop_boilerplate/README.md

 npm run setup
 ```

+> **Tip:**
+> For comfortable writing of circuits you can install the Circom code [highlighting extension](https://marketplace.visualstudio.com/items?itemName=iden3.circom).
+(More visually appealing than black and white text).

 ## Usage

 This boilerplate offers the following scripts:

 ### Test Your Circuit

+> Depending on your circuit, fill in the input.json file.

 This script handles everything – from compiling your circuit to verifying it with a generated witness.
 Important: This contributes to PowersOfTau (POT) and prepares for the second phase (this might take a while).